Rajujee/404-proxy/README.md

 You would like to download missing files only when they are required.

 ## Overview
-This scripts solves 404 errors caused by missing files in local version which are instead present on the application in production.
+This script solves 404 errors caused by missing files in local version which instead exist in production.

 ## Usage
 * Copy e404_proxy.php into the document root of your website.